Meridian.ai

 Outcomes

-Users reduced manual reporting time from 12 hours/week to under 30 minutes.
+• Manual reporting time dropped from about 12 hours per week to under 30 minutes.

-Root cause detection shifted from quarterly reviews to real-time monitoring.
+• Root‑cause detection moved from quarterly reviews to near real‑time monitoring.

 Insights need to live where attention lives